binarymash/responses/README.md

 ## Installing

 Stable builds are published to https://www.myget.org/F/binarymash-stable/api/v3/index.json.
-Ensure you have this as a Nuget package source, then install via Nuget in the usual way
+Ensure you have this as a Nuget package source, then install via Nuget in the usual way.

 ```
 Install-Package BinaryMash.Responses